• Home

 More than 9 Working remotely, attending online classes, playing multiplayer games, 4K streaming, multiple smart home devices 800 Mbps or more

-The type of internet you have — like fiber, wireless home internet, cable, or satellite — influences the speed you can achieve.
-While we’ve detailed the most common options here, it’s important to note that where you live also impacts the type of connection you can get.
+The type of internet you have influences the speed you can achieve.
+Some of the most common services are fiber internet, 5G wireless home internet, cable, and satellite.
+While we’ll cover the most common options, it’s important to note that where you live impacts the type of connection you can get.

 Fiber Internet

 Fiber’s dedicated line also gives you the strongest available signal and most reliable service.
-But, because it requires new infrastructure, it’s not yet available everywhere.
+But, because it requires new infrastructure, it’s not available to everyone yet.

-You’ll automatically be connected to the fastest speeds available from surrounding cell phone towers.
-Plus, this type of internet can support more devices than a hotspot’s cell phones and get speeds up to three times faster, too.
-In other words, you could see speeds up to 100 Mbps.
+With wireless home internet, you’ll automatically connect to the fastest speeds available from surrounding cell phone towers.
+Plus, it can support more devices than a cell phone hot spot and get speeds up to three times faster.
+In other words, you could see speeds up to 25 Mbps.

-Wireless home internet is easy to set up and offers high-speed internet to areas that may have been stuck with slow, unreliable internet in the past.
+5G Wireless home internet is easy to set up and offers high-speed internet to areas that were stuck with slow internet in the past.
 If fiber isn’t available near you yet, this could be your best internet option.

 Cable Internet

-While cable internet is more widely available, because it’s delivered through the same physical copper line as TV service, there can be speed problems.
-Plus, cable providers often push customers towards unnecessary bundles — and many people wind up with more than they need to get a short-term, discounted price that quickly increases.
+While cable internet is more widely available, because it’s delivered through the same copper line as TV service, this may cause significant speed problems for customers.
+Plus, cable providers often push customers towards unnecessary bundles.
+This means many people wind up with more than they need to get a short-term, discounted price that quickly increases.

 Unlike fiber internet, cable’s speeds are asymmetrical, where upload speeds are often slower than download speeds.
-Most people download higher amounts of data than they upload, but as videoconferencing and online gaming become more and more common, upload speeds become more important.
+Most people download higher amounts of data than they upload, but as videoconferencing and online gaming become more and more common, upload speeds are essential for most popular online activities.
 What does that mean for you?
 When it comes to fiber vs. cable internet, fiber wins every time.

 Satellite Internet

-Satellite internet is a popular option for more rural areas that don’t have access to cable or fiber internet.
-It functions like satellite TV does, with a dish positioned on or near your home that sends and receives signals from your ISP via a satellite orbiting the Earth.
+Satellite internet is a popular option for rural areas that don’t have access to cable or fiber internet.
+It functions like satellite TV does.
+The internet provider sets up a dish on or near your home that sends and receives signals from via a satellite orbiting the Earth.
 You can get speeds up to 100 Mbps with satellite internet.

-While satellite may be a good option for rural areas who want higher speeds than dial-up or DSL internet provides, there can be disruptions and lag times.
-Because this service requires installation of the dish (and often a contract), the equipment costs are typically higher than either fiber or cable.
-That’s why wireless home internet is a better option than satellite for many households — with lower lag times, more consistent signals, and no contracts, it’s a no-brainer.
+While satellite may be a good option for rural residents who want higher speeds than dial-up or DSL internet provides, there can be disruptions and lag times.
+Because this service requires installation of the dish, the equipment costs are typically higher than fiber or cable.
+That’s why wireless home internet is a better option than satellite for many households.
+The lower lag times, more consistent signals, and no contracts make it a no-brainer.

 What Type of Internet Do I Need?

 Wondering how to find the best internet plan for you?
 While there’s a wide variety of internet types available, different people need different connections.
-If your household does a lot of data-intensive activities (like streaming, gaming, or remote work), fiber will work best and things like satellite really won’t work.
+If your household does a lot of data-intensive activities, fiber will work best and connections like satellite won’t work.
 But if your household mostly uses the internet to check email and browse social media, wireless home internet could be the right fit.

-What Do I Look for in an Internet Service Provider?
+What to Look for in an Internet Provider?

 Do you have to bundle like my cable provider?